Vibe Coding

 Vibe Coding is the practice of generating code directly from natural language prompts without formal specifications, schemas, or contracts.
 Coined by Andrej Karpathy, the term describes an AI-assisted development mode where engineers describe desired functionality conversationally (“make this faster,” “add a login button”), and the LLM produces implementation code.

 Forrester Research predicts that by 2026, 75% of technology leaders will face moderate-to-severe technical debt directly attributable to AI-generated code.
-The mechanism is straightforward: code generated from vague prompts encodes vague assumptions.
+Code generated from vague prompts encodes vague assumptions.
+Future maintainers inherit code without contracts and must reverse-engineer intent from implementation.

 Silent Drift